launchdarkly/gatsby-plugin-launchdarkly/README.md

   const { someNewFeature } = useFlags();
   const ldClient = useLDClient();

-  // Calling `identify` will cause the flags to be re-evaluated for the new
+  // Calling `identify` will cause the flags to be re-evaluated for the
-  // user that's logged in.
-Changes in flag values will stream in and could
+  // new end user that's logged in.
+Changes in flag values will stream in and
-  // cause your component to re-render. const onLoginSuccessful = (user) => ldClient.identify({
+  // could cause your component to re-render. const onLoginSuccessful = (user) => ldClient.identify({
+    kind: 'user',
     key: user.id,
     firstName: user.firstName,
     lastName: user.lastName,